 About 2 years ago, after sitting on the subway many times looking frazzled or shabby and looking at other girls thinking "I wish I had thought of that," I made a silent resolution of being "that girl who's wardrobe everybody envies" and I have to say, at least by Italian tastes, I have achieved it.
 Although I.m sorry for my wallet, I love my wardrobe and it appears other people I've met do too, including my students.
 Whether they like it or not it is very distinctive, it appears to have left an impression, it's apparently very clear to everyone what is "my style."

 I listen to critiscm however, of necessary.
-I am a language teacher and I taught in many different enviroments, it's important to respect the dress code or find one that does not put off your students or their workplace.posted about 1 month ago
+I am a language teacher and I taught in many different enviroments, it's important to respect the dress code or find one that does not put off your students or their workplace.posted 6 months ago